dejiaxian/BigData-Assignment/README.md

 4. Analyze the results to identify strengths and limitations of each method.
 5. Reflect on the practical considerations of choosing between MapReduce and alternative processing techniques for Big Data tasks.

-# How to run MapReduce Approach?
+# MapReduce Solution
-1. Go to the "MapReduce_Approach" folder
-2. Run the commands in the "MapReduce.sh" file line by line
-3.
+The Hadoop-based solution that employs the MapReduce algorithm runs on a cluster of AWS EC2 instances, where it is configured with 1 master node and 2 slave nodes.
+This solution can be accessed at the "MapReduce_Approach" folder, then follow the instructions in the "MapReduce.sh" file and run the commands line by line.

-# How to run Non-MapReduce Approach?
+# Non-MapReduce Solution